Dual complementary polynomials of graphs and combinatorial interpretation on the values of the Tutte polynomial at positive integers: Example

-There are 8 $(=T(1,1))$ cut-Eulerian equivalence classes of orientations, 2 ($=T(1,0)$) cut equivalence classes of cyclic orientations, and 4 ($=T(0,1)$) Eulerian equivalence classes of totally cyclic orientations.
-There are 24 ($=T(1,2)$) cut equivalence classes of orientations (2, 4, and 18 in Figures~2, 3, and 4 respectively).
-There are 14 ($=T(2,1)$) Eulerian equivalence classes of orientations (6, 4, and 4 in Figures~2, 3, and 4 respectively).
+There are 8 $(=T(1,1))$ cut-Eulerian equivalence classes of orientations, 2 ($=T(1,0)$) cut equivalence classes of acyclic orientations, and 4 ($=T(0,1)$) Eulerian equivalence classes of totally cyclic orientations.
+There are 24 ($=T(1,2)$) cut equivalence classes of orientations (2, 4, 18 in Figures~2, 3, 4, respectively).
+There are 14 ($=T(2,1)$) Eulerian equivalence classes of orientations (6, 4, 4 in Figures~2, 3, 4, respectively).
 There are 32 ($=T(2,2)$) total number of orientations.
 However, there are essentially only 4 different local complementary polynomials: